 Surgery is often needed to correct and close the shunt.
 This type of surgery is usually very successful in dogs with only one extrahepatic shunt but multiple shunts or intrahepatic shunts may be present in some dogs which may not make surgery a curative option.

 If surgery is not an option financially, a dog has multiple shunts, or the shunts are intrahepatic then medications and diet may help to manage the symptoms.
 Special diets that are low in protein and medications to help a dog tolerate protein are often used since dogs with liver shunts cannot metabolize it well.
-The source of protein alongside the amount a dog with a liver shunt consumes can vary from dog to dog so a veterinary nutritionist may be involved in creating the ideal treatment plan for your specific dog.
+A veterinary nutritionist may be helpful in creating the ideal treatment plan for your specific dog.